MP for Kingston upon Hull West and Haltemprice

 Parliamentary Under-Secretary (Department for Environment, Food and Rural Affairs)

-Emma Hardy is a Labour Co-operative MP for Kingston upon Hull West and Haltemprice, first elected in 2017.
-She has held opposition roles focusing on education and flooding/ocean policy, and since July 2024 has served as Parliamentary Under-Secretary of State for the Department for Environment, Food and Rural Affairs (DEFRA).
-Her parliamentary career also includes service on the Treasury Committee and involvement in multiple committees across her tenure.
+Emma Hardy is the Labour MP for Kingston upon Hull West and Haltemprice, first elected in 2017.
+Since July 2024 she has served as Parliamentary Under-Secretary of State for the Department for Environment, Food and Rural Affairs (Defra).
+In Parliament she has held a range of roles including shadow minister for Education and for Flooding, Oceans and Coastal Communities, and she has sat on the Treasury Committee and on several Bills committees during her time as an MP.

 Generated 21 February 2026